A Note About Our Timeline

 • Coordinate with Irving PD, Dallas PD, and Texas DPS to consolidate the investigative record.

-• Provide a written response to AIDBIPOC within 10 business days.
+• Provide a written response to AIDBIPOC within 10 business days (on or before May 4, 2026).

 Note: AIDBIPOC acknowledges not all evidence has been publicly confirmed by law enforcement.
 We present the documented, sourced record as the basis for this request.
 Even where evidence is circumstantial, the pattern is consistent with federal trafficking criteria.
 We ask only that the FBI evaluate the evidence with the urgency a missing mother of four deserves.